vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/get-started/content.md

 If you don't know Markdown yet, check out the [Markdown Tutorial](../cookbook/markdown/README.md).

-In about fifteen minutes, you can learn how to write Markdown, remember to come back after reading it!
+In about fifteen minutes, you can learn how to write Markdown.
+Remember to come back after reading it!

 :::